Frequently asked questions about ISMS.online for ISO 27001:2013

 - During first implementation to get to a steady state operation

 - Ongoing management and delivery of the ISMS thereafter

 You’ll want to ensure that you have the Confidence, Capability and Capacity to successfully implement your ISMS and we can help with all of those too over the whole life if you need it:

-- Confidence issues: Follow our Virtual Coach Programme and implement ISMS.online in the manner we suggest and you’ll see that confidence grow very quickly
+- Confidence issues: Follow our ARM approach using guidance from the Virtual Coach Programme and implement ISMS.online in the manner we suggest and you’ll see that confidence grow very quickly.

-- Capability issues: Virtual Coach and the materials inside ISMS.online will mitigate a large amount of the capability issues, and if you need further help, just get it by exception from us or one of our partners
+- Capability issues: Virtual Coach, and the materials inside ISMS.online, will mitigate a large amount of the capability issues.
+If you need further help, get it by exception from one of our partners or us.

-- Capacity issues: We’ve done all we can to help save time and keep your resource investments to the must have work.
-If capacity is still and issue, or your perhaps want to outsource more of the implementation, or get support with ongoing management e.g. as a virtual CISO, our partners can help
+- Capacity issues: We’ve done all we can to help you save time and keep your resource investments to the most critical work.
+However, if capacity is still an issue, or you want to outsource more of the implementation, or get support with ongoing management (e.g. as a virtual CISO), our partners can help.

 You’ll have the option of staying with the current variant or migrating as and when new versions are released.
 This could be as simple as you tweaking existing frameworks if changes are minor, or for more substantial changes we will look to offer help to customers and keep your costs of change to a minimum.